glinesbdev/versus/src/verse/basics/README.md

 ### Internal

-Internal is the default visibility attribute and this means that it can only be used inside the file that it was created in.
-It is a lot like the private visibility but it can be used throught the file and not just the encapsulating object.
+Internal is the default visibility attribute.
+It can only be used inside the file that it was created in.
+It is a lot like the `private` visibility attribute but it can be used throughout the file and not just the encapsulating object.

 ```ruby
 MakePlayerHelper<constructor>() : player_helper =